anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 In addition, alternative enrollment endpoints MAY be supported by the registrar.

-A pledge SHOULD use the endpoints defined for the enrollment protocol(s) that it is capable of and is willing to use.
+A pledge SHOULD use the endpoints defined for the enrollment protocol(s) that it can use.
-It will recognize whether its preferred protocol or the request that it tries to perform is understood and supported by the domain registrar by sending a request to its preferred enrollment endpoint according to the above addressing scheme and evaluating the HTTP status code in the response.
+It will recognize whether the protocol it uses and the specific request it wants to perform is understood and supported by the domain registrar by sending the request to the respective endpoint according to the above addressing scheme and then evaluating the HTTP status code of the response.
 If the pledge uses endpoints that are not standardized, it risks that the registrar does not recognize a request and thus may reject it, even if the registrar supports the intended protocol and operation.